 Watertown Neighborhood Grocery Stores – Gotham St Market

-According to the Watertown Daily Times, there were as many as 87 neighborhood grocery stores operating in the city back in 1907.
-While there will always be a place for chains – some of them serving up a number of fond memories themselves such as the much-beloved Mohican, there’s something about the neighborhood stores and their place within our communities, and particularly our childhood memories, that made them endearing.
+According to the Watertown Daily Times, there were as many as 87 neighborhood grocery stores operating in the city back in 1907 (a list from 1908 can be found here.)
+While there will always be a place for chains – some of them serving up a number of fond memories themselves, such as the much-beloved Mohican, there’s something about the neighborhood stores and their place within our communities, and particularly our childhood memories, that made them endearing.

-In an ever-evolving world, it’s the chain stores themselves who now face stiff competition from the likes of large conglomerates such as Sam’s Club and Walmart, or the likes of Amazon.com.
-While some of them may be able to boast even MORE offerings and DEEPER discounts, they’ll never aspire to be, and thusly never match, the quaintness of the old neighborhood grocery stores.
+In an ever-evolving world, chain stores face stiff competition from the likes of large conglomerates such as Sam’s Club and Walmart or the likes of Amazon.com.
+While some of them may be able to boast even MORE offerings and DEEPER discounts, they’ll never aspire to be, and thus never match, the quaintness of the old neighborhood grocery stores.

 As one astute commenter, Lee Crandall, wrote on the You Haven’t Lived in Watertown, NY if— Facebook page,